stillron/devops-learning-roadmap/learning-plan.md

 - Automated backups and monitoring
 - Complete documentation and architecture diagrams

-This portfolio demonstrates the skills required for senior infrastructure/DevOps roles.
+This portfolio demonstrates comprehensive DevOps and cloud-native infrastructure skills.

 ---

 **Progress Tracking:** Mark each week ✅ complete, 🕐 in progress, or ❌ blocked.
 **Portfolio Focus:** Every project should have screenshots, diagrams, and thorough documentation.
-**Interview Ready:** By month 6, you'll have 5-6 production-quality projects to discuss in technical interviews, including a real-world Lambda to containerized architecture migration.
+**Project Quality:** By month 6, you'll have 5-6 production-quality projects demonstrating real-world DevOps patterns, including a serverless-to-container migration.